kedich22/Thermal-Sentinel/README.md

 The final visualization parameters are `max` and `min`.
 It is Earth Engine visualization stretching.
 You could set the same values as in stretching above.

-## The second version of the application to highlight burnscars
+## The second version of the application to highlight burnscars + function to export the final image
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/kedich22/Thermal-Sentinel/main?labpath=Burnscar_forfires_new.ipynb)

 The main difference with the previous version that this one is created nore to highlight burnfires.
 Added the visualization of burnscars.
 To set up the visualization change the parameter `Highlight` from 0.
+In addition in this version the export possibility is implemented.
 [Cick here](https://mybinder.org/v2/gh/kedich22/Thermal-Sentinel/main?labpath=Burnscar_forfires_new.ipynb) to launch the application

 And then in the section `Burnscar highlight` adjust the values: